 The job duties of a position may differ by industry or business strategy, thus requiring different competencies.
 Each organization has its own culture and “way of doing business”.
 Even a small difference could be critical.

 Tailored models also permit an organization to imbed certain competencies in each model that reflect the vision, mission and shared values of the organization.

-Workitect consultants only build models that are tailored to an organization, and teach internal consultants how to build their own tailored models in our Building Competency Models workshop.
+Workitect consultants only build models that are tailored to an organization, and teach internal consultants how to build their own tailored models in our public, onsite, and live online Building Competency Models workshop.

 An Effective Model-Building Methodology

 Our methodology for building job competency models is based on the Job Competence Assessment (JCA) methodology developed by Dr. David McClelland, a pioneer in motivation and competency research and testing at Harvard, and by the consultants at McBer and Company.